 Cybercriminals target your digital assets and can do significant harm.
 One of the ways they get into your cyber life is through malicious links.
 So it would be great to have some sites to check if a link is safe or not, right?

-If security and privacy are your concerns, then you have landed on the right page.
-In this guide, you will find the list of best sites to check if a link is safe or not?
+If security and privacy are concerns of yours, you have landed on the right page.
+This guide lists the best sites to check whether a link is safe.